tk3369/ContextTracking.jl/README.md

 It is highly advise that you only use `@memo` in functions that are annotated with `@ctx` macro.
 Failing to do so would leak your data to the parent function's context, which is usually not a desirable effect.

-## Todo's
+## Additional work

+General
 - Need more tests especially for the macros and logger
 - Convert README to Documenter.jl

+Context
-- Allow registering pre/post hooks for specific context updates
+- Allow registering pre/post hooks for specific context updates?
 - Enhance `@memo` macro to accept multiple variable reference

 Logging
-- ContextLogger should accept any kind of log formatter
-- Generic logging formatter interface
-- Write a JSON logging adapter
-- Example for logging to ELK stack

-Should we separate logging facility to separate package?
-So people using ContextTracking doesn't have to get its logging function?
+- Perhaps move out and interop with LoggingExtras.jl / LoggingFacilities.jl instead

-## Similar Projects
+## Related Projects

-Using [Cassette.jl](https://github.com/jrevels/Cassette.jl), we can achieve similar result by overdubbing functions such that the context is saved/restored in the prehook/posthook.
-Its facility is more powerful and general than this package.
+One can probably achieve similar result using [Cassette.jl](https://github.com/jrevels/Cassette.jl).